natesilva/wireguard-qnd/README.md

 **Note**: If you install qrencode (`sudo apt install qrencode`) then the `./print-user-config` script will show the QR-code version of the configuration file, in addition to the plaintext version.
 This is a convenient way to set up mobile clients.

+## Results

+* When a client connects, all their traffic is routed through the VPN.
+* Clients can access the Internet and the local LAN on the server side of the connection
+* Clients cannot see other clients.

+## User management

+* To add a user, add another `user` line to `vpn.conf` and run `./update-config`.
+* To delete a user, remove the corresponding `user` line from `vpn.conf` and run `./update-config`.

+⚠️ Running `./update-config` will restart the VPN server, interrupting any currently-active VPN connections.

 ## Done

 That’s all.